cloudera/hs2client/README.md

-# libhs2client C++ HiveServer2 client implementation
+# libhs2client: C++ Thrift client for Impala and Hive